Mitsubishi FTO

-The Mitsubishi FTO is a front mid-engined, front-wheel drive coupe produced by Mitsubishi Motors between 1994 and 2000.
+The Mitsubishi FTO is a front-engined, front-wheel drive sport compact car produced by Mitsubishi Motors between 1994 and 2000.
 Originally planned exclusively for the Japanese domestic market, its popularity as a grey market import to the United Kingdom, Ireland, Hong Kong, Singapore, Malaysia, Australia and New Zealand led to eventual limited distribution through Mitsubishi's official dealers in those regions at the tail-end of production.
-Upon its debut it won the Car of the Year Japan award for 1994–95, commemorated by a Limited Edition of the FTO GPX model.
+Upon its debut it won the Car of the Year Japan award for 1994–1995, commemorated by a Limited Edition of the FTO GPX model.

 FTO stands for "Fresh Touring Origination".
 The name recalls the Galant FTO coupé of 1971, one of the company's first sports cars.